FelixOnline/v2/content/articles/2011-3-10-lecturers-to-strike.md

 imported: true
 comments:
  - value: >
-     There is a difference between being represented for collective bargaining purposes and being a signed-up member of the Union.,This article totally blows, man.
+     There is a difference between being represented for collective bargaining purposes and being a signed-up member of the Union.,There is a difference between being represented for collective bargaining purposes and being a signed-up member of the Union.,This article totally blows, man.
 Where are all the naked chicks waving placards?
-Sort it out, lads!,Well done to those lecturers who do choose to go to work. <br> <br>Millions across the country and the world don't have that choice.,"The UCU represents thousands of Imperial staff... but according to the College, ...the 520 UCU members at Imperial" <br> <br>wut
+Sort it out, lads!,This article totally blows, man.
+Where are all the naked chicks waving placards?
+Sort it out, lads!,Well done to those lecturers who do choose to go to work. <br> <br>Millions across the country and the world don't have that choice.,Well done to those lecturers who do choose to go to work. <br> <br>Millions across the country and the world don't have that choice.,"The UCU represents thousands of Imperial staff... but according to the College, ...the 520 UCU members at Imperial" <br> <br>wut,"The UCU represents thousands of Imperial staff... but according to the College, ...the 520 UCU members at Imperial" <br> <br>wut

 # Article Taxonomies
 categories: